desmond-lartey/WEB-GIS/README.md

 In this case, this app is focosed on Lisbon (LX stands for Lisbon), as the study area.

-The link for accessing the platform is: [eImage-LX](http://eimglx.herokuapp.com/)

 The link for accessing the final map (the "Evaluative Image of Lisbon") created automatically by the platform is: [eImage-Viewer](http://eimglx.herokuapp.com/map/eimg_viewer.php)